threepears/stock-portfolio-exercise/README.md

 ### Goal

 Create an app where you can look up stocks, buy them and add them to your portfolio, or sell them from your portfolio.
 Stock lookup is implemented; portfolio and buy/sell feature was not completed.
+(This is a precursor to my final capstone project, Taking Stock.)

 ### Tools Used